aschuerch/MBBI_ComputerPracticum/_episodes/07-Trimming.md

 A complete command for trimming with seqtk will look something like this:

 ~~~

-$ seqtk trimfq -q 0.01 ERR022075_1.fastq.gz > ERR022075_1.trimmed.fastq
+$ seqtk trimfq -q 0.01 RawReads.fastq.gz > Trimmed.fastq
 ~~~
 {: .bash}

-Seqtk conveniently compresses our fastq file while trimming, which means we do not need the .gz ending anymore.
+Seqtk conveniently de-compresses our fastq file while trimming, which means we do not need the .gz ending anymore.

 ## Trimming